 The corruption: The rule is no building can be 100 meters from the coast, but apparently, the Departamento de Costas can issue exceptions.
 Nuff said.

-The energy use: We need to do better raising the renewable energy rate in Tenerife.
+The energy use: We need to do better upping the renewable energy use to 100%.
 See my intro to installing solar panels.